Effective contraction of skinning maps: Introduction

-In contrast with~\cite{BarDil96}, we compute the contraction constant~$C_{g,n,\ell}$ in a completely explicit way and in the case in exam without any extra assumptions on~$\norm{\Theta}_\op $.
+In contrast with~\cite{BarDil96}, we compute the contraction constant~$C_{g,n,\ell}$ in a completely explicit way and in the case under examination without any extra assumptions on~$\norm{\Theta}_\op $.
 The constant~$C_{g,n,\ell}$ only depends on: the genus~$g$ of~$X$, the number of punctures~$n$ of~$X$, the length~$\ell$ of the shortest closed geodesic in~$X$.
 So, we obtain an explicit bound over the moduli space of geometrically finite hyperbolic manifolds.

 Furthermore,~$C_{g,n,\ell}$ is continuous and decreasing as a function of $\ell$, in fact it is linear in $\ell$, and satisfies the following asymptotic expansion for $g,n\gg 1$.
 Let~$\chi\eqdef 2g-2+n$ be the Euler characteristic, and~$\kappa\eqdef 3g-3+n$ be the complexity of~$X$.
 Then,